citra-emu/citra-web/site/content/entry/citra-progress-report-2017-october-november.md

 [shinyquagsire23](https://github.com/shinyquagsire23) reimplemented the entirety of how Citra handles NCCH files, which quickly paved the way to implementing `am` in Citra.
-This allowed users to use FBI and the Home Menu to install and run applications from its virtual SD card.
+This allowed users to use FBI to install  applications from its virtual SD card.
 He and [BreadFish64](https://github.com/BreadFish64) also went a step further and added support for installing CIAs via the SDL and Qt frontends directly, removing the need to use FBI.
+Do note that you cannot yet run installed applications and games directly, but CXI executables can access the virtual SD card for DLC, updates, etc.

 ## [Qtifw build installer](https://github.com/citra-emu/citra/pull/2966) by [j-selby](https://github.com/j-selby)